Narain Karthikeyan: A1 GP

-In 2007 season Karthikeyan also drove for A1 Team India.
-He made his A1 GP debut in New Zealand and he finished 10th in the sprint race and 7th in the Feature Race.
+In 2007, Karthikeyan also drove for A1 Team India.
+He made his A1 GP debut in New Zealand and he finished tenth in the sprint race and seventh in the Feature Race.

 Karthikeyan competing for A1 Team India at the 2008–09 A1 Grand Prix of Nations, South Africa.

 Karthikeyan won the A1GP of Zhuhai (China) for Team India on 16 December 2007.

 This was India's first A1GP win.

 Karthikeyan is also the first to take pole position for India in the A1GP.
 He got pole in the feature race in Brands Hatch in 2008.

 Karthikeyan won two feature races in the 2007–2008 season, including the season finale at Brands Hatch starting from pole position.
-This helped India finish in the top ten, ahead of such as Australia, Brazil, China and Italy.
+This helped India finish in the top-ten, ahead of such as Australia, Brazil, China and Italy.

-The 4th season for Team India was disastrous as the team lost its title sponsor, which resulted in severe financial constraints.
+The fourth season for Team India was disastrous as the team lost its title sponsor, which resulted in severe financial constraints.
 On 3 May 2009 A1 Team India finished the season with a podium finish in the Sprint Race at Brands Hatch.
-Karthikeyan qualified the A1 Team India car in 7th place on the starting grid for the race.
+Karthikeyan qualified the A1 Team India car in seventh place on the starting grid for the race.
 The Feature Race ended abruptly for Karthikeyan, as he was taken out by the spinning car of A1 Team China in front of him on the first corner of the first lap.

 The team finished 12th overall in the 2008–09 season.

 24 Hours of Le Mans

 In the second week of March 2009, Karthikeyan tested for the Kolles Le Mans Team.
-It was later confirmed that for the 2009 season, he would be partnered by Charles Zwolsman, Jr. and Andrew Meyrick.
+It was later confirmed that for the 2009 Le Mans Series, he would be partnered by Charles Zwolsman, Jr. and Andrew Meyrick.
 Team Kolles – headed by ex-Jordan, Midland and Force India Team Principal Colin Kolles – took part in the championship with two Audi R10 turbo diesel machines.
 The car boasted a successful racing history with three Le Mans 24h victories and 22 individual race wins to its name.
 Team Kolles joined the championship for the first time in 2009.